Anomalous bunching of nearly indistinguishable bosons: Minimization of the bunching probability

 The lower bound on $ \delta P_n$ is, then

 As before, we note that this bound is reached in the case where the total Hilbert space has a dimension of $2$, and $\bm{v}$ is chosen to be the eigenvector of the matrix $F$ with the smallest eigenvalue.
-In this situation, the bunching is decreased by an amount of $ \epsilon^2 (\lambda_{\min}(F)-\perm{H}+O(\epsilon^4)$ with the perturbation.
-This result is counterintuitive if we interpret the bunching as a direct consequence of indistinguishability, as this value is lower than the result presented in Eq. \eqref{eq:deltaP_interpolation}.
+In this situation, the bunching is decreased by an amount of $ \epsilon^2 (\lambda_{\min}(F)-\perm{H})+O(\epsilon^4)$ with the perturbation.
+It is worth noting that the matrix $F$ is positive semidefinite, as shown in Appendix \ref{appendix:F_psd}, so $\lambda_{min}(F)$ is always non-negative and the decrease of $P_n$ can never be stronger than $-\perm{H}$.